Publications

 CONCLUSIONS AND RELEVANCE: Results of this cohort study suggest that, in the US, wellness visits and preventive health screenings have not returned to prepandemic levels.
 These findings support the need for public health efforts to increase the use of preventive health screenings among eligible US adults.

 Oddleifson, August, ZhaoNian Zheng, and Rishi K Wadhera.
 (2024) 2024.
-“Out-of-Pocket Prescription Drug Costs for Adults With Cardiovascular Risk Factors under Amazon’s Direct-to-Consumer Pharmacy Service”.
+“Out-of-Pocket Prescription Drug Costs for Adults With Cardiovascular Risk Factors under Amazon’s Direct-to-Consumer Pharmacy Service.”.
 American Heart Journal 271: 20-27. https://doi.org/10.1016/j.ahj.2024.02.004.

 BACKGROUND: US adults often overpay for generic prescription medications, which can lead to medication nonadherence that negatively impacts cardiovascular outcomes.
 As a result, new direct-to-consumer online medication services are growing in popularity nationwide.
 Amazon recently launched a $5/month direct-to-consumer medication subscription service (Amazon RxPass), but it is unclear how many US adults could save on out-of-pocket drug costs by using this new service.